GLaDOS-Michigan/pitometer/measurements/experiments/README.md

 - **process_network_results**
     * Converts network log file into separate csv files for each network client.
 It places each resulting csv in the directory of its corresponding log file.
     * Then, it calls analyze_network.py to generate graphs
+- **process_rsl_results**
+    * Converts rsl log file into separate csv files for each toylock stopwatch.
+It places each resulting csv in the directory of its corresponding log file.
+    * Then, it calls analyze_rsl.py to generate graphs
 - **process_toylock_results**
     * Converts toylock log file into separate csv files for each toylock stopwatch.
 It places each resulting csv in the directory of its corresponding log file.
     * Then, it calls analyze_toylock.py to generate graphs